Corey Seager Player Props: Rangers vs. Orioles

 - Seager hit .243 with 24 doubles, a triple, 33 home runs and 65 walks.

-- Among qualifying hitters in MLB action last year, his batting average ranked 86th, his on-base percentage ranked 73rd, and he was 43rd in the league in slugging.
+- Among the qualified hitters in baseball last year, he ranked 86th in batting average, 73rd in on-base percentage, and 43rd in slugging.

-- Including the 151 games he logged a plate appearance in last season, he homered in 31 of them (20.5%), leaving the yard in 5% of his trips to the plate.
+- He hit a home run in 20.5% of his games last season (151 in all), leaving the ballpark in 5% of his trips to home plate.

-- Seager drove in a run in 62 of 151 games last season (41.1%), including 18 occasions when he drove in multiple runs (11.9%).
+- Seager picked up an RBI in 41.1% of his games last season (62 of 151), with more than one RBI in 18 of those contests (11.9%).
 He had three or more RBIs in four games.

-- He scored a run in 72 of 151 games last year, with multiple runs in 16 of those games.
+- He scored a run in 72 of 151 games last season, with multiple runs in 16 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.